 Sunset campground is closest.
 However, you can also find accommodation in the North Campground and the Bryce Lodge.

-Also a very popular choice, this hike is the easiest of the hikes that enter the canyon from the rim.
+The Queen's Garden Trail is also a very popular choice among the various Bryce Canyon hikes.
+This trail is the easiest of the hikes that enter the canyon from the rim.

 Sunset Campground, North Campground and Bryce Lodge.
 Bryce Canyon Lodge is probably the closest, but none of them are very far away.